sourcegraph/about/docs/security.md

 ## Shared security responsibility model for sourcegraph.com and managed instances.

 - Sourcegraph handles the security of the applications, the systems they run on, and the environments those systems are hosted within.
-- As a customer you are responsible for the proper management of information on your account.
+- As a customer you are responsible for the proper management of information on your account, including the access tokens being properly handled, code host connections and linked repositories are correct.
 You have to control the users, access to your data, and what extensions you install and trust.
-Finally, you are responsible for ensuring your company is meeting compliance requirements.
+Finally, you are responsible for ensuring your company is meeting compliance requirements and have awareness of the impact the previous items can have in the confidentiality of your code.

 ## General Practices